corzblog (about)

 3: blog!

-file permission should be good from when I archived it (will work on all the major platforms when unzipped in place).
-The only way to find out, is to blog!
-If not, see the installation section (next) for details on how to make the blog file writable.
+Note: file permission should be good from when I archived it (should work on all the major platforms when unzipped in place).
+The server will need to be able to write to certain files.
+If it can't, see the installation section (next) for details on how to make the blog file writeable.

 Installation